davidpodrebarac/twitter/README.rst

 Api authentification
 --------------------

-The easiest way to authenticate is with JWT(Json web token) or through browser on http://127.0.0.1:5100/api-auth/login/ where you can use Web browsable API.
+The easiest way to authenticate is with JWT(Json web token) on `http://127.0.0.1:5100/api-auth/login/`